brynj-digital/laravel-scout-vectorize/README.md

 1. **Text Preparation**: Your model data is converted to text using `toSearchableText()` or by flattening `toSearchableArray()`
 2. **Embedding Generation**: The text is sent to Cloudflare Workers AI which returns a vector (array of floats)
-3. **Vector Storage**: The vector is stored in Vectorize along with metadata (model class, key, and searchable data)
+3. **Vector Storage**: The vector is stored in Vectorize along with metadata (model class and searchable data)
 4. **Semantic Search**: When you search, your query is also converted to a vector and compared against stored vectors using cosine similarity

 ### Supported Embedding Models